MicrosoftDocs/azure-docs/articles/documentdb/documentdb-automation-resource-manager-cli-nodejs.md

     +
     info:    login command OK

-In addition to the interactive login method described here, there are additional Azure CLI login methods available.
-For more information about the other methods and information about handling multiple subscriptions, see [Connect to an Azure subscription from the Azure Command-Line Interface (Azure CLI)](../xplat-cli-connect.md).
+In addition to the interactive login method described here, there are additional Azure CLI 1.0 login methods available.
+For more information about the other methods and information about handling multiple subscriptions, see [Connect to an Azure subscription from the Azure Command-Line Interface (Azure CLI 1.0)](../xplat-cli-connect.md).

-### Switch to the Azure CLI resource group mode
+### Switch to Azure CLI 1.0 resource group mode
-By default, the Azure CLI starts in the service management mode (**asm** mode).
+By default, Azure CLI 1.0 starts in the service management mode (**asm** mode).
 Type the following to switch to resource group mode.

     azure config mode arm